Jump to content

 The Institute’s Library

-The library of the IOS is one of the largest of its kind, collecting and providing access to literature on Eastern Europe.
-In addition, it maintains a wide range of electronic resources to support research.
+The IOS library is one of the largest of its kind, collecting and providing access to literature on Eastern Europe.
+It also maintains a wide range of electronic resources to support research.

 Mehr